SSWConsulting/SSW.Rules.Content/rules/communicate-your-product-status/rule.md

 4. **Operations - How do the product's metrics compare historically?** If you have responsibility for the operation of your product, you need to be tracking metrics such as the number of users accessing the system or how many hours they are spending on your site.
 Provide graphs to demonstrate trends.
 For example:

-   * Have a graph demonstrating how the user count has changed over the course of the last 2 calendar years
+   * Have a graph demonstrating how the user count has changed over the last 6 months

     ![Figure: A graph helps demonstrate trends affecting the Product](user-metrics.png)